 - The best keto cookbooks are simple, realistic, and low in carbs.

-- Look for real ingredients, full nutrition info, and clear recipes.
+- Look for real ingredients, net carb counts, and clear recipes.

 - Avoid cookbooks that rely on "keto-friendly" junk food.